ministryofjustice/dps-monitor/README.md

 Build
 ----
+These steps will also pull the latest dependencies, potentially fixing any vulnerability issues
 ```
 $ sudo gem install bundler (or bundler:2.3.3 if your OS does not match exactly)
 $ sudo gem install smashing